R4yGM/bridgetown-netlify-cms-starter/src/_posts/2022-06-19-nax-writeup.md

 ![](/src/images/uploads/9s.png)

-nothing interesting except those periodic table elements where if you get the atomic values you will get this
+nothing interesting except those periodic table elements where if you get the atomic values of each element you will get this

 ```
 47 80 73 51 84 46 80 78 103